nakib786/BiryaniGuys/VERCEL_DEPLOYMENT.md

 ### Environment Variables Not Working

 - Verify that all environment variables are prefixed with `VITE_`
-- Check that your code references them using `import.meta.env.VITE_FIREBASE_VARIABLE_NAME`
+- Check that your code references them using `import.meta.env.VITE_VARIABLE_NAME`
 - Try redeploying after updating environment variables

 ### Build Failures